netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 ### logout

 Delete any cached login token for the current login profile.
 This is useful for switching between API account identities.
+See also the [profile](#profile) option.

 ### login